104 Creative Marketing Ideas to Boost Sales and Profits

 CONTENT MARKETING IDEAS

-Content marketing ideas are concentrated on the creation and distribution of important and usable information to attract and keep a target audience, to, at the end, bring customers to your company and product and/or service.
+Content marketing ideas are concentrated on the creation and distribution of important and usable information to attract and keep a target audience and increase your brand’s reach, to, at the end, bring customers to your company and product and/or service.

 #46 Shoot a video.